Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 ---

 ### **Creating a virtual machine**
 Let's create the machine now.
 Go to dashboard.
 Select "Compute Engine".
 Select the "VM instances" tab in the left pane if it's not already selected.
 Select "Create Instance".
 ![](./images/CreateInstance.png)

-Set name to "nightscout".
+Set name to whatever you like.

 Set machine type to "e2-micro".
 Select a region that qualifies for free tier.
-Pay attention to the marked settings (in the image below) as they can affect cost and you will not be able to change them later.
+Pay special attention to the settings marked with starrs (in the images below) as they can affect cost and you will not be able to change them later.
 ![](./images/vm2.png)

 Edit "Boot Disk" and modify as shown below.
 Click on "Select".